-The superscription of Psalm 63 notes how David prayed the psalm in the wilderness of Judah, either while fleeing from King Saul or, later, from David’s rebel son Absalom.
+The Scriptures are full of people who struggled with physical needs.
+In fact, the superscription of Psalm 63 notes how David prayed the psalm in the wilderness of Judah, either while fleeing from King Saul or, later, from David’s rebel son Absalom.

 My soul thirsts for You, my flesh yearns for You, in a dry and weary land where there is no water. —Psalm 63:1

-The “dry and weary land” that David described also described his own weariness, and the lack of water around him served to surface an even deeper thirst.
+The “dry and weary land” that David described also mirrored his own physical needs, and the lack of water around him served to surface an even deeper thirst.
 At the height of his emotional and physical distress, David sought refuge in his spiritual life.

 He yearned for God.